SOLAR PROJECT TITLE GUIDELINES

 Same as Survey

-The land is the same as shown on the survey mentioned in the Commitment.
+The land is the same as shown on the survey described in the Commitment.

 Protects against the land being determined unlawfully subdivided according to local statutes and ordinances.